LAST DANCE

 Fights might escalate – blame ignite their home,

-Chores lay undone as communication failed.
+Chores lay undone as communication fails.

 Someone else’s caring might seem water on dry ground.